irmazec/2eSystemsBackEndAssignment/backend-assignment/src/main/resources/docs/Controllers.md

 ### GET requests

 GET requests to the endpoint _airport/{icaoCode}/METAR_ are mapped to the method `public MetarDTO getLastMetarDataForAirport(@PathVariable String icaoCode)`.
 This method returns the last METAR data record previously stored as a MetarDTO.
 This is achieved through a call to the method `public MetarDTO retrieveStorageData(String codeName)` defined in the service `MetarDataStorageService`.

+In the updated version of the task this method return a string of METAR data written out in natural language.

 ### POST requests